François de Clermont-Tonnerre (politician): Career

 He co-authored Le manifeste paysan: essai d'une doctrine humaniste appliquée à l'agriculture française with Pierre Mathé, published in 1937.

+On 10 July 1940, he voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+Later, he went to French North Africa and joined the Free French forces.
+After World War II, he was active in the Rally of the French People (RPF).

 Personal life

 He married Charlotte de Rohan-Chabot.
 They had four children.
 They resided at the Château de Bertangles in Bertangles, Somme.

 Death

-He died on December 2, 1979 in Paris, France.
+He died on December 2, 1979, in Paris, France.